The structure and characteristic scales of the HI gas in galactic disks

 Additionally, we show the $\Delta$-variance spectrum of the pure fBm image.
 In the latter case, the $\Delta$-variance spectrum is a power law with an exponent $\alpha=\beta-2=0.4$.
-As demonstrated in Dib et al. (2020), the presence of coherent structures in a self-similar medium increases the $\Delta$-variance on all spatial scales.
-However, the point of maximum deviation from the spectrum of the underlying fBm (i.e, the peak of the bump) occurs on scales that are of the order of $\sim 4\sqrt{\sigma_{1} \sigma_{2}}$ as this is where most of the signal of the 2D Gaussian lies and where $\sigma_{1}$ and $\sigma_{2}$ are the standard deviations along both directions.
+As demonstrated in Dib et al. (2020), coherent structures in a self-similar medium increase the $\Delta$-variance on all spatial scales.
+However, the point of maximum deviation from the spectrum of the underlying fBm (i.e, the peak of the bump) occurs on scales that are $\approx 4\sqrt{\sigma_{1} \sigma_{2}}$ as this is where most of the signal of the 2D Gaussian lies and where $\sigma_{1}$ and $\sigma_{2}$ are the standard deviations in both directions.
 It is important to mention here that the scale at which the maximum deviation ($\Delta(\sigma_{\Delta}^{2})_{max}$) occurs between the $\Delta$-variance spectrum in the presence of added structure and the spectrum of the underlying fBm does not necessarily correspond to the position of the peak, and it is generally smaller (see the schematic representation in Fig.~\ref{fig4}).